Try to extend agent mode in VS Code!

 Action Description

-⌃⌘I (Windows, Linux Ctrl+Alt+I) Open the Chat view and start a chat conversation with Copilot by using natural language.
+⌃⌘I (Windows, Linux Ctrl+Alt+I) Open the Chat view in the Secondary Side Bar.

 Tips